Natural Language Processing banner illustration — AI interpreting human language

 Applications of NLP

-• Machine Translation: NLP enables tools like Google Translate.
+• Machine translation — powering multilingual tools like DeepL and Google Translate.

 Challenges in NLP